AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This study develops an AI-based pose estimation pipeline to analyze a video dataset from \citet{wolf2025lengthened}, comprising eight upper-body resistance exercises performed by 26 participants using both lengthened partial (pROM) and full range of motion (fROM) conditions.
-Leveraging the crossed design of the original study, we compared repetition tempo and phase durations between pROM and fROM.
-We found that pROM not only involved a reduced range of motion (by definition), but also exhibited other performance differences, including slower tempo and shorter eccentric phase durations.
-We then examined ROM consistency across participants and exercises, finding significantly greater variability during lengthened partials as compared with full ROM.
-Our analysis suggests that these changes were driven primarily by participant-level differences rather than exercise-specific factors.
-Finally, we introduced \%ROM (the proportion of fROM achieved during pROM) to evaluate whether a consistent empirical definition of lengthened partials could be established.
-Evidence indicates that pROM can be defined as approximately 56\% of full ROM and does not (with the exception of the Incline Press) systematically vary with an exercise’s strength curve.
+This paper summarizes the development of an AI-based pose estimation pipeline to analyze video data from \citet{wolf2025lengthened}, comprising eight upper-body resistance exercises performed by 26 participants under both lengthened partial (pROM) and full range of motion (fROM) conditions.
+Leveraging the crossed design of the original study, we compared range of motion (ROM) and repetition duration between pROM and fROM.
+We found that pROM reduces ROM without shortening duration and that both between-participant and between-exercise variability increased under lengthened partials relative to full ROM.
+To facilitate cross-exercise comparisons, we introduced \%ROM, defined as the proportion of fROM achieved during pROM.
+Using model-based estimates that account for participant- and exercise-level heterogeneity, we found that pROM corresponded to approximately $56\%$ of full ROM but varied systematically across exercises, suggesting that for upper-body movements, lengthened partials may not admit a consistent empirical definition.